Margaret-and-Steve.org

 Media, then sold to/merged with

-I spent a good six years playing geek and actively pre-empting any
+I spent a good six years at these two companies playing geek and actively pre-empting any

 possible offer of going back into management.
-But enough people left
+Then my manager left and

-that I was eventually asked to take over as a Manager, then as
+my Director asked to take over as a Manager, then as later as

 Engineering Director.